Concentrate on whatever is most important in your life.

 The Mine and Lapidary are located in the same country.

-This Brown Aragonite comes from an industrial copper mine in Peru.
+This Brown Aragonite comes from a small Copper mine in Peru.

 Learn More: Ethical Mining